CERVICAL SPONDYLOSIS TREATMENT

 Osteoarthritis: Osteoarthritis is a progressive (ongoing) condition that causes the cartilage in your joints to degenerate.

 Bone spurs: When cartilage in the joints of the vertebrae in your spine starts to degenerate and bone tissue rubs directly against other bone tissue, abnormal bone growths develop along the edges of vertebrae.

 Injury: If you’ve had an injury to your neck (during a fall or car accident, for example), this can accelerate the aging process.

 The cervical pains and stiff neck are relieved within a short period of treatment.

 Homeopathic medicines control the further process of degeneration.

 Homeopathy is safe, non-toxic, and non-habit-forming even when taken for a long duration.

 If a patient has nerve root compression, the regular use of homeopathic medicines shows improvement in the relief from tingling sensation and numbness.

-The extent and progress of the disease: Intensity of inflammation, degeneration, and compression.
+The extent of cervical pain and progress of the disease: Intensity of inflammation, degeneration, and compression.

 The duration of suffering.